techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 The company doctor is allowed to [share non-medical information with your employer](https://www.arboned.nl/nieuws/wat-zijn-de-taken-van-een-bedrijfsarts), concerning:

 - Your capabilities and limitations, and the extent to which you're able to work
-- How long they expect you to be absent
+- An indication as to how long they expect you to be absent
 - Any advice regarding adjustments, work arrangements, or interventions that the employer must implement for you to be able to reintegrate

 For example, a company doctor may indicate to an employer: